 French Fry fun facts we missed?

-If so, please feel free to let us know about the french fry fun facts we missed.
+Let us know if we missed any french fry fun facts in the comment section or our food truck forum.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about French Fries.